[The Grim Reaper points at one of the platters on the table]

 - One episode of Father Ted features Ted and Dougal sneaking around after dark in a "rest home" full of sick and/or demented priests; the inmates all loom out of the darkness spouting deranged gibberish, except for one poor guy who enunciates quite clearly: "I really shouldn't be here!"
 He is of course left to his fate.

-- Mystery Science Theater 3000: Mike grew up in the 80s.
-Space Mutiny was made in the 80s.
+- Mystery Science Theater 3000: Mike grew up in the '80s.
+Space Mutiny was made in the '80s.
 So when the SOL crew is forced to watch Space Mutiny, Tom and Crow turn their anger towards Mike:

 Crow: Yeah, Mike.
-This is your music done by your people, so I blame you for this entire movie
+This is your music done by your people, so I blame you for this entire movie.

 Tom: Yeah, it's just like you to make a movie like this.
 Tsh.

 - Stargate SG-1: SG-1 basically pleads guilty to this in "Thor's Chariot":